dantunesd/clean-code/README.md

 Returning error codes leds to creating many indentation blocks and giving the caller responsibility to validate these codes.

-In this case, prefer returning golang "errors" and handle them in only one place.
+Prefer returning golang "errors" and handle them.

 Also, error handling (like try/catch blocks) is "one thing".
-Don't mix them with business logic.
+Avoid mixing them with business logic.
 So, create a separate function for it.

 #### Bad